-For nearly 90 years Poppyscotland has been providing life-changing support for Scotland’s ex-Servicemen and women.
+For over 90 years Poppyscotland has been providing life-changing support for Scotland’s ex-Servicemen and women.

 In the aftermath of World War I, many of those who served their country were left destitute on their return home.
 Those returning to civilian life had to cope with the prospect of unemployment, financial ruin and homelessness, as well as coping with the psychological trauma suffered as result of the horrific scenes they had witnessed on the front line.